Diamondback moth

 Description

-The adult is a small moth about 10mm to 12mm long (Figure 2).
-The male moth is dark brown with 3 white diamond-shaped patterns aligned on its back.
+The adult is a small moth about 10 -12 mm long (Figure 1).
+The male moth is dark brown with 3 grey-brown uneven diamond-shaped patterns on its back.
 The female moth is tan coloured and its diamond patterns are less distinct than those of the male.

 Behaviour and life cycle